urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/11-fail.md

 --
 ```

-Back in the lustar virtual arm of the agent core, we give it an alias of `hc`
+Back in the lustar virtual arm of the agent core, we give it a deferred expression name of `hc`
 and call it like so:

 ```hoon